cgostic/sf_air-quality_covid19/docs/NO2_analysis_2020_04_05.md

 **Experiments:**

-  - **Pre weekday vs. Pre Weekend:** Compares average NO2 concentration during the pre-pandemic work-week to average NO2 concentration during the pre-pandemic weekend.
+  - **Pre weekday vs. Pre Weekend**
+      - Compares average NO2 concentration during the pre-pandemic work-week to average NO2 concentration during the pre-pandemic weekend.
-  - **Post weekday vs. Post Weekend:** Compares average NO2 concentration during the post-pandemic work-week to average NO2 concentration during the post-pandemic weekend.
+  - **Post weekday vs. Post Weekend**
+      - Compares average NO2 concentration during the post-pandemic work-week to average NO2 concentration during the post-pandemic weekend.
-  - **Pre Weekday vs. Post Weekday:** Compares average NO2 concentration during the pre-pandemic work-week to average NO2 concentration during the post-pandemic work-week.
+  - **Pre Weekday vs. Post Weekday**
+      - Compares average NO2 concentration during the pre-pandemic work-week to average NO2 concentration during the post-pandemic work-week.
-  - **Pre Weekend vs. Post Weekend:** Compares average NO2 concentration during the pre-pandemic weekend to average NO2 concentration during the post-pandemic weekend.
+  - **Pre Weekend vs. Post Weekend**
+      - Compares average NO2 concentration during the pre-pandemic weekend to average NO2 concentration during the post-pandemic weekend.
-  - **Pre Weekend vs. Post Weekday:** Compares average NO2 concentration during the pre-pandemic weekend to average NO2 concentration during the post-pandemic work-week.
+  - **Pre Weekend vs. Post Weekday**
+      - Compares average NO2 concentration during the pre-pandemic weekend to average NO2 concentration during the post-pandemic work-week.

 <!-- end list -->